Core Building Blocks / AI Agent

 })

 In this shape, PURISTA owns the outer queue, command, stream, HTTP exposure, and runtime wiring.
-The harness workflow owns the inner reasoning loop.
+The harness workflow owns the inner reasoning loop, and the supplied harness-local agents share the same session, sandbox, memory, telemetry, durable runtime, workspace store, and model bindings.

 Streaming workflow output